More information is available on the visiting page

 What to do when you arrive at hospital

 Please go straight to the ward/department indicated on your admission letter.
-If you unsure of how to find the department/ward please ask staff at the main reception (main entrance of the hospital).
+If you unsure of how to find the department/ward please ask staff or volunteers at the main reception (main entrance of the hospital).

 It is important that you arrive in plenty of time for your appointment.
 If you are delayed for any reason we ask that you telephone the relevant ward/department direct.